-3 Hill's total of casualties is 2 officers and 31 men killed: 18 officers and 143 wounded.
-The second officer killed was Lieutenant Thiele of the Artillery of the K.G.L., accidentally blown up by a mine on the day of the evacuation.
+3 Hill's total of casualties is 2 officers and 31 men killed: 13 officiand 143 wounded.
+The second officer killed was Lieutenant Thiele of the Artillery of the K.G.L., accidentally blown up by a mine on the day the evacuation.
 But two of the wounded officers died.

-4 Teppe by name, whose narrative, written in captivity, is our best source for the French side.
-It is a frank confession of misbehaviour by the troops-particularly the 4th Étranger.
+4 Teppe by name, whose narrative, written in captivity, is our ble source for the French side.
+It is a frank confession of misbehavior by the troops-particularly the 4th Étranger.